A homemade classic lemon tart on a tray, decorated with berries.

 For the Filling:

-1. In a large heat-resistant bowl, whisk together the sugar, eggs, butter, lemon zest, and juice.
-Whisk, by hand, for about 5 minutes until mixture is pale and fluffy.
-Set the bowl over a simmering pot of water (a double boiler) and cook the mixture, stirring constantly, until the mixture thickened about 10 minutes.
+1. In a large heat-resistant bowl, whisk together the sugar, eggs, lemon zest, and juice by hand for about 1-2 minutes until the mixture looks homogenous and the sugar has dissolved.
+Set the bowl over a simmering pot of water (a double boiler) and add the butter.
+Cook the mixture, stirring constantly with a wooden spoon, until the mixture is thickened and coats the back of the spoon.
+This will take about 15-25 minutes total, depending on the size of your bowl and pot.

 2. Strain the mixture through a fine sieve and discard any solids.
 Cover the filling and refrigerate for 30 minutes.